 “When I started, I just had PowerPoint slides and audio,” she said.
 “Then, I used that money to invest in more equipment, like a higher-quality camera and teleprompter.”

-You might be fine with only slides and audio; some courses follow that format and are quite successful.
-However, Brody said you should consider investing in a good microphone, which can cost between $50 and $100.
+You may be fine with only slides and audio; some courses follow that format and are quite successful.
+However, Brody said you should consider investing in a good microphone, which can cost less than $100.
 She also recommended using an excellent screen-capturing program.
 She uses Camtasia because it’s easy and even allows her to edit video.

 If you’re short on cash, consider taking out a low-interest personal loan to purchase the essentials and create quality courses.
 Going into debt isn’t ideal, but a small investment now can help you earn more money later.